 To seek support in asking someone to leave your house, consider expressing you need your space respectfully.
 Kindly discuss alternative arrangements while maintaining clear boundaries.
 It’s crucial to communicate honestly and empathetically during this challenging situation.

-Enlist a Third Party
+Enlist A Third Party

 When all else fails and you find it difficult to communicate your concerns directly with the person overstaying their welcome, it may be helpful to enlist a third party to mediate the situation.
 This could be a mutual friend, a family member, or even a professional mediator.
 Having someone neutral and objective present can help ensure that everyone’s concerns are heard and respected.

-Discussing Concerns with Others
+Discussing Concerns With Others

 If the overstaying guest is causing a significant disruption or making you feel uncomfortable, it can be beneficial to discuss your concerns with other individuals who are impacted by the situation.
 This could include your partner, other housemates, or even neighbors who may be affected by excessive noise or other disturbances.
 Sharing your experiences and seeking their support can provide you with the validation and encouragement necessary to address the issue.